solve-coagulate/lispfun/README.md

 ## Work Remaining

 Python still handles tokenizing and parsing in `interpreter.py`.
 The long term goal is to move these pieces to Lisp.
-See `toy/IDEAS.md` for additional future enhancements such as loop constructs, modules and full self-hosting.
+See `toy/IDEAS.md` for additional future enhancements such as a module system and full self-hosting.